 |7 to 22||1|

 |23 to 37||2|

 |38 to 52||3|

 Saturated fat and trans fat are listed on the food label.
 The lower the number of grams, the better.
 Aim for less than 7% of your total calories to be from saturated fats.
 For example, that's about 15 grams of saturated fat for a day during which a person eats 2,000 calories.
 A food is considered to be low in saturated fat if it has 1 gram or less of saturated fat and 0.5 grams or less of trans fat in each serving.

-Saturated fat, trans fat, and cholesterol increase your risk of heart disease.
+Saturated fat and trans fat increase your risk of heart disease.
 Try to eat mostly unsaturated fats.
 Monounsaturated fat and polyunsaturated fat are types of unsaturated fat.
 Not all food labels list unsaturated fat.
 You can subtract the saturated and trans fat grams from the total fat grams to see how much fat is healthy (unsaturated) fat.

 If you have kidney damage, you may be advised to eat less protein.
 The food label can help you count protein grams.